Calm Mediation provides the following services:

-Calm Mediation offers a cost-effective, flexible service, utilising a diverse roster of 50+ skilled practitioners.
-This, underpinned by strong ethical and professional standards, has enabled us to build a sound track record as a trusted provider of mediation, restorative justice and training services over 20 years.
+Calm Mediation offers a cost-effective, flexible resolution service, utilising a diverse roster more than 100 skilled practitioners.
+This, underpinned by strong ethical and professional standards, which has enabled us to build a sound track record as a trusted provider of mediation, restorative justice and training provisions.

 Established track record

-Our client list includes several London Boroughs, large and small housing associations in London, the prison service and young offender institutions, tenants and residents associations, London Probation, the Metropolitan Police, schools, trades unions, national and international charities and individuals experiencing dispute in their family, workplace, school or community environments.
+Our client list includes many London Boroughs, large and small housing associations in London, the prison service and young offender institutions, tenants and residents associations, London Probation, the Metropolitan Police, schools, trades unions, national and international charities and individuals experiencing dispute in their family, workplace, school or community environments.

 A diverse team of skilled practitioners